 The City of Duncan is committed to achieving our community’s target of zero-waste.
 Please continue to help us reduce, reuse and recycle.
-Download the Dec.
-2020-Feb.
-2022 Collection Schedule Recyclables, Refuse, Organics and Yard Waste.
+Download the 2022 Duncan Collection Schedule.

 Recycling bags, stickers for cans, and calendars can be picked up, free of charge, at City Hall (200 Craig Street).